turbulencelyon/4d-ptv/Documentation/source/Matching.rst

     python stm_hdf5.py "../../Documentation/TestData/Processed_DATA/MyExperiment/Parallel/Matching/Rays/rays_11-20.dat" 1 10 2 0.2 400 400 250 2

 The script creates in the rays folder a file in .h5 which contains all matched points.
+Use the function h52matches.m store in the folder ReadFiles of the repository to read the matches obtained.
+Warning: the matching error calculated by the code is not correct (in spring 2025)!!
-It is also possible to use stm.py that gives a .dat file.

-This kind of .dat file can be openned with the Matlab function `readmatches.m`
+(It is also possible to use stm.py that gives a .dat file.
+This kind of .dat file can be openned with the Matlab function `readmatches.m`.)

 .. code-block:: matlab